Physically motivated decompositions of single-qutrit gates: Introduction

 The optimal method to implement operations on a quantum computing device depends on the specifics of the physical system used to encode the quantum states \cite{Ladd_2010, Buluta_2011}.
 In particular, superconducting qubits are typically manipulated using fixed-frequency microwave control pulses \cite{PhysRevLett.130.260601, Bao:2024wwh}.
 An arbitrary unitary operation on a qubit is implemented by driving the qubit using a resonant pulse with a properly chosen amplitude and duration.
 The resonant control pulse results in a unitary operator that can be expressed as the exponential of an off-diagonal matrix.
-This operation can also be understood as a rotation about an axis in the xy plane of the Bloch sphere representation of the qubit.
+This operation can also be understood as being analogous to a rotation about an axis in the xy plane of the Bloch sphere representation of the qubit.
+In fact, they are between two different energy levels, so when restrict to those two, the picture is just the Bloch sphere picture.
 The appropriate xy rotation, followed or preceded by the appropriate z-axis rotation, constitutes a decomposition that can produce any desired rotation of the Bloch sphere.
-This decomposition can be seen as a quantum version of Euler's decomposition of arbitrary rotations \cite{Nielson}.
+This decomposition can be seen as a quantum version of Euler's decomposition of arbitrary rotations \cite{Nielsen}.
 In practice, the z-axis rotations are not implemented using separate control pulses.
-Instead, they are accounted for by appropriately shifting the phases of the resonant control pulses that implement the xy rotations.
+Instead, they are produced by appropriately shifting the phases of the resonant control pulses that implement the xy rotations.
 Inspired by this decomposition of qubit gates, Yurtalan {\it et al.} found and used a similar decomposition to implement the qutrit Walsh-Hadamard (WH) gate using a single control pulse with three frequency components that drive the three transitions in the qutrit \cite{PhysRevLett.125.180504}.